Edwin Boxshall: Later life and legacy

 After SOE was disbanded at the end of the War, Boxshall rejoined the Secret Intelligence Service, overseeing intelligence and political developments in Eastern Europe.
 In 1959, he was appointed the first SOE Adviser to the Foreign and Commonwealth Office, (Note: Boxshall's private papers (a 235‑page SOE operations chronology) are held at the Imperial War Museum) tasked with advising on the release of information regarding wartime operations and handling public enquiries.
 His official remit was restrictive, and some observers believed his principal function was to prevent sensitive information from being released.
 Boxshall was succeeded as the Foreign Office's SOE Adviser by Christopher M. Woods followed by Gervase Cowell.

 In 1960, Boxshall completed a classified chronology of SOE operations with the French Resistance.
 He later developed a deep personal interest in the 1944 Oradour-sur-Glane massacre, maintaining a file on the case from 1953 to 1971 and critically engaging with revisionist narratives that sought to downplay German culpability.
 Boxshall remained an adviser to British intelligence services well into his later years.
-In July 1979, The Daily Telegraph reported that the 82 year old Boxshall was still at work in Whitehall, advising the Foreign Office on how much information about the wartime activities of the SOE should be made public.
+In July 1979, The Daily Telegraph reported that the 82-year-old Boxshall was still at work in Whitehall, advising the Foreign Office on how much information about the wartime activities of the SOE should be made public.
 Boxshall was reportedly still being consulted at the time of his death in London on 26 January 1984.
 Intelligence historian Richard Bennett described Boxshall as "probably the longest serving officer in British intelligence history".

 Honours

 Boxshall was appointed a Member of the Order of the British Empire (MBE) in the 1945 Birthday Honours.
-According to his entry in Who's Who in Central and East-Europe (1935), he received the War Medal 1939–1945 and held several foreign honours, including the Knight of the Order of the Crown of Romania (K.O.C.R.) and the Russian Order of St Anne.
+According to his entry in Who's Who in Central and East-Europe (1935), he received the British War Medal and held several foreign honours, including the Knight of the Order of the Crown of Romania (K.O.C.R.) and the Russian Order of St Anne.